captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 and are functional.
 ---
-But the ones who did
+But those who do drugs are not.
 ---
-and do drugs are not.
----
 Functional.
 ---
 Or they are dead.
 ---
-And so
+So
 ---
-So yeah.
----
 That’s why I drink
 ---
 but don’t do drugs.
 ---
----
 ## PETER:
 What about you?
 ---
 ## LISSETTE:
-I told you.
+I already told you.
 ---
-I have done all the drugs
+I have done all the drugs there are to do so.
----
-there are to do so.
 ---
 ## PETER:
 No, what’s your biggest secret?